lekoala/kaly/docs/app.md

 ```

 Note: remember that the di container does NOT contain a reference to the request
-and that you need to use our state class.
+and that you need to use our app class to get the current request.

 ### Linear middlewares